e-zk/hidlock/README.md

 --

 ## installation
-1. Enable hotplugd(8):
+First, enable hotplugd(8).
+As root, type:

 	rcctl enable hotplugd

-2. Clone this repo.
-3. As root, copy the `attach` and `detach` scripts to `/etc/hotplugd/` (create the directory if it does not exist).
+Then copy the `attach` and `detach` scripts included in this repo to `/etc/hotplugd/` (create the directory if it does not exist).

-4. Enable hotplugd(8):
+Finally, start hotplugd(8):

 	rcctl start hotplugd